puppetlabs/puppet-docs/source/guides/installation.markdown

 [facter](http://www.reductivelabs.com/projects/facter/index.html),
 which is also developed by Reductive Labs.

-All other prerequisites for Puppet are Ruby libraries, and they should all come with any standard Ruby 1.8.2+ install.
-The other prerequisites, should your OS not come with the complete standard library (or you are using a custom Ruby build), include:
+All other prerequisites Ruby libraries should come with any standard Ruby 1.8.2+ install.
+Should your OS not come with the complete standard library (or you are using a custom Ruby build), these include:

 * base64
 * cgi